ftrackhq/ftrack-connect-maya-publish/doc/installation.rst

 .. note::

-    The installation process is manual and requires basic understanding of Git, Terminal and Python.
-Future releases will be automatic.
+    The installation process is currently manual and requires basic understanding of Git, Terminal and Python.

 Installation guide
 ==================